 Monster Hunter: World is already Capcom’s biggest-selling game ever.
 In a post on the official Monster Hunter Twitter channel in July, the studio revealed that it hit a big milestone – it’s already shipped over 13 million units worldwide.
 And there’s a treat in store for players to celebrate.

-This new figure follows a press release in May, in which the company revealed that sales of the game since its launch in January 2018 had surpassed 12 million.
+This new figure also follows a press release in May, in which the company revealed that sales of the base game since its launch in January 2018 had surpassed 12 million.
 At the time Capcom said that “Monster Hunter: World, which shook up the market last year, broke 12 million cumulative units shipped following the additional release of the PC version, marking a record high for any single title in the Company’s history.”
 Capcom had previously announced that the series as a whole has surpassed 50 million copies sold.